MannKind Corporation (MNKD) Shares Soar Above 1-Year High - News Heater

 Sponsored

-The average price predicted for MannKind Corporation (MNKD) by analysts is $6.40, which is $1.98 above the current market price.
-The public float for MNKD is 246.92M, and at present, short sellers hold a 14.59% of that float.
-On July 20, 2023, the average trading volume of MNKD was 2.94M shares.
+The average price recommended by analysts for MannKind Corporation (MNKD) is $6.40, which is $1.94 above the current market price.
+The public float for MNKD is 246.92M and currently, short sellers hold a 14.59% of that float.
+On July 26, 2023, MNKD’s average trading volume was 2.82M shares.

 MNKD’s Market Performance

-The stock of MannKind Corporation (MNKD) has seen a 6.51% increase in the past week, with a 8.07% rise in the past month, and a 3.76% gain in the past quarter.
-The volatility ratio for the week is 2.76%, and the volatility levels for the past 30 days are at 3.23% for MNKD.
-The simple moving average for the last 20 days is 8.59% for MNKD’s stock, with a simple moving average of 1.97% for the last 200 days.
+The stock of MannKind Corporation (MNKD) has seen a 2.06% increase in the past week, with a 13.49% rise in the past month, and a 12.63% gain in the past quarter.
+The volatility ratio for the week is 2.84%, and the volatility levels for the past 30 days are at 3.13% for MNKD.
+The simple moving average for the past 20 days is 7.57% for MNKD’s stock, with a 2.27% simple moving average for the past 200 days.

 Analysts’ Opinion of MNKD